kartonfarkas/api_docs/source/use_cases/index.rst

 ---------------

 The use cases are divided into groups covering similar actions but with increasing complexity.
-For example sending a ‘Welcome’ email without any bells and whistles is a simple use case, whereas sending a ‘Welcome’ email referring to a product the contact has just bought is a more complex one.
+For example sending a welcome email without any bells and whistles is a simple use case, whereas sending a welcome email referring to a product the contact has just bought is a more complex one.

 We currently offer use cases covering these activities: